 You have access to a MarTech platform.
 But you don’t use it to the fullest.

-You invest in MarTech platforms with an intention to gain marketing mileage.
+You invest in top martech companies platforms with an intention to gain marketing mileage.
 But, what is the use if the platform that you just procured is used in the wrong way.

 - If you are building entire web pages as HTML and deploy inside CMS so that those pages will get served from the CMS, then you are underutilizing it.
 This inhibits your ability to personalize content in various sections of your website.
 The purpose of having a CMS is to build chunks of content inside CMS so that it can assemble the web page and serve.